Mulled Wine is a cozy way to warm up on a winter evening with friends! This festive recipe is spiced with cinnamon, cloves, citrus, and holiday cheer.

 Much like its romantic and carefree cousin the summer sangria, mulled wine is meant to be enjoyed with friends, lots of them, warm glasses in hand, the heat from a fireplace nearby, and toasts to good health exchanged.
 I raise my glass to you.
 Here’s to a Happy New Year – may you be surrounded by the warmth of your friends and family.
 Cheers!

 WHAT IS MULLED WINE?

 Mulled wine can be referred to by several names.
 It’s popularlyis also known as spiced wine.
 I learned of it as Gløgg or Glühwein.
 A traditional mulled wine recipe is a red wine that has been sweetened and spiced with mulling spices such as cinnamon, cloves, and allspice.
 Served warm, it is especially popular for Christmas and the holidays.

 Like sangria, mulled wine is a forgiving beverage that doesn’t require costly wine to be enjoyable.
 I favor a Pinot noir in my mulled wine, but a good Cabernet Sauvignon will also do very nicely.

 CAN YOU MAKE MULLED WINE IN A CROCKPOT?

 Yes, you can make mulled wine on the stovetop, crockpot, or slow cooker!
-The nice thing about using a crockpot or slow cooker to make mulled wine is that you can set it and forget it, and it keeps the beverage warm and cozy, perfect for entertaining.
+If you use a crockpot or slow cooker to make mulled wine, then you can set it and forget it, and it keeps the beverage warm and cozy, perfect for entertaining.